kcmckell/HULA/README.md

 ### Ask to be included
 When you're ready to share with the class, issue a *pull request*.
 I'll take a peek, make sure everything checks out, and then fold your contributions into the main project.

+## Maintenance notes

+### Submodules
+Several of the components of the site are managed as git submodules.
+These include Wordpress itself as well as a few plugins (Buddypress, e.g.).

+### Git-Svn
+Many Wordpress plugins are maintained publicly with SVN.
+The ones that we use are maintained separately, and then copied in to the appropriate directory when they have been updated.